Jozef Kapláň: Earlier career

 Kapláň began his professional club career at FK Železiarne Podbrezová in 2007 and played until 2008 before moving to Liptovský Mikuláš.
 With Liptovský Mikuláš, he appeared in 79 league matches and scored 26 goals between 2008 and 2012.

 After being released by Liptovský Mikuláš in late 2011, Mike Wong signed him as a free agent.
 He ended his 2012 S.League season on high, scoring 17 goals in 34 games, becoming the club top scorer for that season.
 In 2013, the team management of Geylang International announced that Jozef Kapláň will be made as captain for the team.

 He received the Singa-Goal.com player of the month "June 2013" award after scoring 3 out of 4 goals his team had scored in the month of June.
 During the 2012 and 2013 seasons, he scored a total of 32 goals for the side, appearing in 57 matches alongside captaining the Eagles.

 In December 2013, he joined Malaysia Premier League side Negeri Sembilan, but in April 2014 he was back in Singapore, signing for Tampines Rovers.
 With Tampines, he lifted the Singapore Charity Shield in 2014.

-Geylang International FC
+Geylang International

-Kaplan joined Geylang International FC for the 2015 S.League season.
+Kaplan joined Singaporean club Geylang International for the 2015 S.League season.
 He is one of the leading top scorers in S.league.
 Kaplan is well known for his ability to peel off defenders due to his pace and dribbling skills, prominently in the opponent's half.

 He is a player who is good putting balls behind the net which made him a prolific striker and his 7 goals make him the league's highest-scoring midfielder in that season.